Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Scaling law of with perturbation amplitude

-{\bf \emph{Scaling law of $a_{\rm crit}$ with perturbation amplitude $\epsilon$.}} To validate the generality of the perturbation amplitude $\epsilon = 10^{-2}$ used in the main text chosen for numerical tractability, and to exclude the possibility that the observed critical phenomenon is an artifact of this large $\epsilon$ value, we here investigate the scaling relation of $a_{\rm crit}$ with $\epsilon$.
-We track $a_{\rm crit}$ for the baseline GR polar mode as $\epsilon$ is varied from $10^{-2}$ down to $10^{-5}$.
+To validate the generality of the perturbation amplitude $\epsilon = 10^{-2}$ used in the main text for numerical tractability, and to exclude the possibility that the observed critical phenomenon is an artifact of this large $\epsilon$ value, we here investigate the scaling relation of $a_{\rm crit}$ with $\epsilon$.
+We track $a_{\rm crit}$ for the dCS axial mode with $\beta=1$ as $\epsilon$ is varied from $10^{-2}$ down to $10^{-5}$.

-Our numerical results for $\beta=1$ situation, as shown in Tab.\ \ref{tab:scaling}, clearly demonstrate a robust trend, as the perturbation amplitude $\epsilon$ decreases, the critical position $a_{\rm crit}$ is systematically pushed to larger distances.
-Despite minor numerical fluctuations at intermediate data points, the data exhibits a strong linear relationship on a semi-log plot.
+Our numerical results for the $\beta=1$ case, as shown in Tab.\ \ref{tab:scaling}, clearly demonstrate a robust trend: as the perturbation amplitude $\epsilon$ decreases, the critical position $a_{\rm crit}$ is systematically pushed to larger distances.
+Despite minor numerical fluctuations at intermediate data points, the data exhibits a strong linear relationship on a semilogarithmic plot.

-A linear fit to the data $a_{\rm crit}$ vs. $\log(\epsilon)$ yields a high goodness-of-fit with $R^2 \simeq 0.91$, as shown in Fig.\ \ref{fig:scaling}.
-This result robustly confirms our central argument, mode overtaking is a physical phenomenon that persists for arbitrarily small perturbations.
-For physically plausible, small $\epsilon$, the critical point $a_{\rm crit}$ is pushed to very large distances, corroborating our claim in the main text that the critical phenomena are pushed to numerically challenging large distances.
+A linear fit to the data $a_{\rm crit}$ vs. $\log(\epsilon)$ yields a high goodness of fit with $R^2 \simeq 0.91$, as shown in Fig.\ \ref{fig:scaling}.
+This approximate logarithmic scaling strongly suggests that mode overtaking is a robust physical phenomenon persisting for smaller perturbations.
+It supports the premise that the use of $\epsilon=10^{-2}$ merely acts as a rescaling tool to bring the critical dynamics into a computationally accessible domain, without altering the underlying physical mechanism.